FutureSox Prospect Rankings

 - 2017 Florida State League Mid-Season All Star (Tampa)

 Tito Polo was signed out of Columbia as a 17-year-old by the Pittsburgh Pirates way back in 2012.
 After bouncing around in their Dominican Summer League, Polo came stateside in 2014 where he put up solid numbers; good enough that he was sent to the Yankees by the Pirates to complete the Ivan Nova trade in 2016.
 Polo began this year with A+ Tampa, but earned a promotion by slashing .289/.346/.434.
 Tito set fire to AA Trenton, hitting .382/.460/.545 with 7 stolen bases in 8 attempts before he was dealt to the White Sox.
 Polo cooled off a bit when he joined the Birmingham Barons, hitting .278/.342/.389 over the last 21 games of the year.
 The speedy Columbian is lethal on the base paths, swiping 46 bases in 2015, 37 more in 2016, and 34 last season.
+2018 was a injury-ravaged campaign for Polo, as he only appeared in 53 games.
+After destroying rookie level Arizona in a rehab assignment, Polo hit .245/.313/.337 with 15 stolen bases over 46 games for Birmingham.

-Major League Outlook: Starting CF or 4th outfielder
+Major League Outlook: 4th outfielder